VonZalius/Game_Template/README.md

 ## Attribution

-If you use this template in your project, it would be great if you could mention me (Zalius) as a source of inspiration or a contributor.
+If you use this template in your project, it would be great if you could mention me (Von_Zalius) as a source of inspiration or a contributor.
 I also make my own games and publish them on [itch.io](https://madebyqwerty.itch.io), so feel free to check them out!

 ## Contributions